benz1221/pi-node-instruction/(EN)-Independently-check-ports-outside-your-network.md

 it should say server running at ......  then information you changed.

+## Test Server Inside your computer

+In a web browser go to http://ipaddressfromabove:31400

+If you get the page hello world, the port is open and working inside your computer.

 ## Test Server Inside your network

 With another computer or mobile phone in your house on your wifiyou can run an intermediate test